napari/napari/docs/community/governance.md

 and are ultimately responsible for managing the napari GitHub account, the [@napari_imaging](https://twitter.com/napari_imaging) twitter account, the [napari website](http://napari.org), and other similar napari owned resources.

-The napari steering council (SC) will be no less than three members and no more than five members, with a strong preference for an odd number to ensure a simple majority vote outcome is always possible, and a preference for five members to ensure a diversity of voices.
+The SC will be no less than three members and no more than five members, with a strong preference for an odd number to ensure a simple majority vote outcome is always possible, and a preference for five members to ensure a diversity of voices.
+A deadlocked votes of the SC will be postponed until there is an odd number of members and another vote can be held.
 A majority of the SC will not be employed by the same entity.
-One seat on the steering council is reserved for a member elected by the [Institutional and Funding Partner Advisory Council](institutional-and-funding-partners), as detailed below.
+One seat on the SC is reserved for a member elected by the [Institutional and Funding Partner Advisory Council](institutional-and-funding-partners), as detailed below.
 This member need not be an existing core developer.

-The SC membership, including the Institutional and Funding Partner seat, is revisited every January.
+The SC membership, including the Institutional and Funding Partner (IFP) seat, is revisited every January.
 SC members who do not actively engage with the SC duties are expected to resign.
 New members for vacant spots are added by nomination by a core developer.
 Nominees should have demonstrated long-term, continued commitment to the project and its [mission and values](mission-and-values).
 A nomination will result in discussion that cannot take more than a month and then admission to the SC by consensus.
 During that time deadlocked votes of the SC will be postponed until the new member has joined and another vote can be held.
-The Institutional and Funding Partner seat is elected by the Institutional and Funding Partner Advisory Council.
+The IFP seat is elected by the IFP Advisory Council.

 The SC may be contacted at `napari-steering-council@googlegroups.com`.
 Or via the [@napari/steering-council](https://github.com/orgs/napari/teams/steering-council) GitHub team.
-For a list of the current steering council see our [About Us](team) page.
+For a list of the current SC see our [About Us](team) page.

 ### Institutional and funding partners